dmccreary/personal-finance/docs/glossary.md

 **Example:** You'll learn how to contact the three major credit bureaus (Equifax, Experian, and TransUnion) to dispute inaccurate information on your credit reports.

+#### Credit Card APR

+Annual Percentage Rate; the yearly interest rate charged on credit card balances not paid in full by the due date.

+**Example:** You'll learn in this class how credit card APR significantly impacts the true cost of purchases when you carry a balance month to month.

+#### Credit Card Rewards

+Incentive programs offering cash back, points, or travel miles for credit card purchases.

+**Example:** This course teaches you to evaluate credit card rewards programs by calculating whether the benefits exceed any annual fees.

+#### Credit Cards

+Payment cards allowing users to borrow funds up to a preset limit to pay for goods and services, with repayment expected monthly.

+**Example:** In this class, you'll learn to use credit cards responsibly to build credit while avoiding the debt trap that ensnares many young adults.

 #### Credit Counseling

 Professional guidance services that help individuals develop strategies to address credit problems and debt management.

 **Example:** In our debt management section, we'll explore situations where credit counseling services might be beneficial and how to identify reputable non-profit counselors.

+#### Credit Freeze

+A restriction placed on credit reports that prevents potential creditors from accessing credit history, protecting against identity theft.

+**Example:** This course explains how to implement credit freezes as a powerful identity theft prevention tool that you can lift temporarily when needed.

+#### Credit Mix

+The variety of credit account types in a person's credit history, including credit cards, loans, and mortgages.

+**Example:** You'll learn in this class how credit mix represents 10% of your credit score and why having diverse credit types can improve your score.

+#### Credit Monitoring

+Regular review of credit reports and scores to detect errors, fraud, or unexpected changes.

+**Example:** This course demonstrates how to set up free credit monitoring to receive alerts about new accounts or inquiries on your credit reports.

+#### Credit Report

+A detailed record of an individual's credit history compiled by credit bureaus and used by lenders to assess creditworthiness.

+**Example:** In this class, you'll obtain and review your free annual credit reports from all three bureaus to identify and dispute any errors.

 #### Credit Reports